Skip to main content

 A:

-Reliant Energy leads in track record, green energy, credit flexibility, plan options.
+Reliant Energy leads in credit flexibility, plan options.
 Both companies deliver the same electricity through the same grid—the real differences are in pricing, service quality, and available plan types.

 Q: Is APGE or Reliant Energy cheaper?